troldal/OpenXLSX/python/library/pybind11/docs/advanced/functions.rst

 |                                                  | (i.e. via handle::operator()).
 You probably won't need to use this.        |
 +--------------------------------------------------+----------------------------------------------------------------------------+

-Return value policies can also be applied to properties:
+Return getValue policies can also be applied to properties:

 .. code-block:: cpp